Murder of Evelyn Colon

 On March 31, 2021, it was officially announced that the victim had been identified as 15-year-old Evelyn Colon of Jersey City, New Jersey.
 In addition, the identity of her alleged killer, Luis Sierra, was made public after charges were filed.
+As of January 2025, these charges have been dismissed, as authorities determined her murder happened in New Jersey, and not Pennsylvania.

 Death and discovery

 When discovered, the victim, who was carrying a nine-month female fetus, had been sexually assaulted, strangled and shot in the neck by an unknown person.
 Her body was then dismembered with a serrated blade.
 The gunshot wound had occurred postmortem.
 Her nose, breasts, and ears had been severed and have never been found.
 The dismemberment was described to be unlike that of a surgeon, but not "haphazard."

 The parts of her body and that of her unborn daughter had been placed into three suitcases; two were striped with red, blue, and white, and the other one was tan with a plaid design.
 They were of vinyl material and were all of the same size.
 It was evident that the suitcases had been spray-painted black at some point and that their handles had been severed.

 To dispose of the body, the suitcases had been thrown off a bridge over the Lehigh River in White Haven, Pennsylvania along Interstate 80.
 It is believed that the suitcases had been thrown out of a vehicle traveling west.
 The killer had most likely intended to have the suitcases land in the water below, to lessen the chance of their being found.
 Two of the suitcases had landed in the woods, 20 feet from the river; the third, containing the head and fetus, was found on the river bank.

 Having fallen approximately 300 feet, two of the suitcases had opened and parts of the body had emerged.
 The head, fetus, and the two halves of the torso were exposed.

 Other evidence included straw and packaging foam, as well as a bedspread that was waterlogged with fragments of a newspaper that had been used to wrap parts of the body.
-The newspaper was later determined to have been The New York Sunday from September 26, 1976, and was linked to the northern part of New Jersey.
+The newspaper was later determined to have been The New York Sunday from September 26, 1976, and was linked to northern New Jersey.
 The bedspread was reddish-orange in color with yellow and pink embroidered flowers, and was made of chenille fabric.